aws-samples/amazon-rekognition-custom-labels-batch-processing/README.md

    - You can monitor the stack creation progress in the "Events" tab.
 10. Note the _url_ displayed in the _Outputs_ tab for the stack.
 This is used to access the application.

-#### Accessing the Application
+#### Testing the workflow

-After deployment, the application can be used by configuring the following services.
-1. The event that triggers the Step Machine is defaulted to run every 2 hours and is set to "Enabled" at the start.
-This event can be modified and set to "Disabled" if the use case does not need to trigger the step machine automatically.
-The default 2 hours run schedule can also be modified as per use case.
-When modifying the run schedule, a key point to bear in mind will be to check the pricing for Amazon Rekognition Custom Labels - which is currently priced per hour.
-The machine will continue to execute until all the images in the source bucket have been processed.
-2. The Source S3 bucket should be used as the destination bucket for all the images to be used for inferencing.
+To test your workflow, complete the following steps:
+1. Upload sample images to the input S3 bucket that was created by the solution (Example: xxxx-sources3bucket-xxxx).
+2. Go to AWS Step Function console and select the state machine created by the solution (Example: CustomCVStateMachine-xxxx).
+You will see an execution triggered by the EventBridge at every hour.
+3. To test the solution, you can also manually start the workflow by clicking on the “Start execution” button.
+4. As images are processed you can go to the output S3 bucket (Example: xxxx-finals3bucket-xxxx) to see the JSON output for each image.
+The Final S3 bucket holds the images that have been processed along with the inferenced custom label json.
 As the images get processed, they will be deleted from the source bucket.
-3. The Final S3 bucket holds the images that have been processed along with the inferenced custom label jsons.

 ### Removing the application